Skip to main content

 Without most of the new revenue from House Bill 3991, ODOT is facing a funding gap in the 2025–2027 budget cycle of approximately $242 million.

-As the Oregon Legislature prepares to convene for the upcoming session, ODOT is planning for multiple funding scenarios while state leaders consider options to address the funding gap and protect essential transportation services.
+As the Oregon Legislature works through the current legislative session, ODOT is planning for multiple funding scenarios while state leaders consider options to address the funding gap and protect essential transportation services.

 The Oregon Legislature passed House Bill 3991 in September 2025 to provide transportation funding needed to support ODOT operations, cancel planned layoffs, and maintain winter service levels.
-Petitioners have since submitted signatures to refer portions of HB 3991 to voters.
-As a result, most of the bill’s new revenue is delayed pending a statewide vote.
+Petitioners submitted signatures to refer portions of HB 3991 to voters.
+As a result, most of the bill’s new revenue is delayed pending a statewide vote, while the new work outlined in the bill remains.

-If legislators provide new funding or other solutions to cover ODOT’s priority services, the agency would maintain current service and staffing levels needed to support public safety, frontline maintenance and direct customer service.
+It will be up to the Oregon Legislature to decide what, if any, transportation programs and projects should have their funding redirected to maintenance and operations.
+If legislators provide new funding or other solutions to address ODOT’s current funding gap, the agency would be able to maintain service and staffing levels that support public safety, frontline maintenance and direct customer service.

-If additional funding or flexibility is not provided this year, ODOT would need to operate within existing revenue and legal spending restrictions.
-This would require reductions in services and staffing and would include layoffs.
-In that scenario, ODOT would prioritize preserving maintenance activities, direct customer service functions, and other frontline services.
+Across all potential scenarios, ODOT would prioritize preserving critical maintenance activities, direct customer service functions, and the support roles that enable agency services to function effectively.
 The agency would focus on continuing its core mission, serving customers, and preserving filled positions and the services employees provide.
-This approach reflects what legislators and the public emphasized to the agency last summer.
+This approach reflects priorities consistently emphasized by legislators and the public.

 Understanding the funding gap

-ODOT faces a projected funding gap of approximately $242 million for the 2025–2027 budget cycle.
-This gap reflects the difference between the cost of maintaining legislatively approved service and staffing levels and the revenue currently available under existing law.
+ODOT’s $242 million funding gap reflects the difference between the cost of maintaining legislatively approved service and staffing levels and the revenue currently available under existing law.

 While the funding gap is smaller than it was last summer, the time left in the current budget cycle to achieve savings is also shorter.
 Layoffs were delayed from last summer to at least this spring, and layoffs that occur later in the cycle save less money overall.
 As a result, ODOT would need to reduce about 1.6 positions in spring 2026 to achieve the same budget savings as reducing one position last summer.